vijayhanand003/RAPTOR/README.md

 ## Screenshots
 ![UI Preview](assets/ui_preview.png)
-*Example of the user interface designed with PyQT.*
+*📸 Example of the user interface designed with PyQT.*

 ## Notes
-- Ensure all three components are running on devices connected to the same network.
+- ⚠️ Ensure all three components are running on devices connected to the same network.
-- Triple-check the IP addresses configured in the code.
+- 🔍 Triple-check the IP addresses configured in the code.
-- For smoother performance, explore Java-based UI development if required.
+- 🖥️ For smoother performance, explore Java-based UI development if required.

 ## Troubleshooting
 ### Common Issues
 1. **Connection Errors**:
-   - Verify that the devices are connected to the same network.
+   - 🔌 Verify that the devices are connected to the same network.
-   - Confirm that the correct IPv4 addresses are used.
+   - ✅ Confirm that the correct IPv4 addresses are used.
 2. **Firebase Authentication**:
-   - Ensure proper Firebase credentials are configured.
+   - 🔑 Ensure proper Firebase credentials are configured.
-   - Check internet connectivity.
+   - 🌐 Check internet connectivity.

 ## Future Improvements
-- Transition to a faster UI framework like **JavaFX** or **Swing**.
+- 🚀 Transition to a faster UI framework like **JavaFX** or **Swing**.
-- Enhance database security.
+- 🔒 Enhance database security.
-- Implement advanced networking features such as **SSL/TLS** for secure communication.
+- 📡 Implement advanced networking features such as **SSL/TLS** for secure communication.

 ---
 **Author**: [Dharun M]